Colzium Lennox Estate

 Time to visit the New Colzium Visitor Centre and Cafe!

-New for 2017, the Colzium Estate former family chapel has been converted into a visitor centre and garden cafe.
+Recently the Colzium Estate former family chapel has been converted into a visitor centre and garden cafe.
 Why not relax alfresco and take the time to enjoy a freshly brewed coffee, in terrace seating overlooking the tranquil walled garden.

 With details about the estate and area’s rich history, walks and trails, the centre will be the ‘hub’ for finding out more about the estate and the ideal starting point for exploring the wider Kelvin Valley.
 We welcome you to take time to learn more about its colourful past and discover its natural beauty.